w25-solutions/LaunchPad/README.md

 - To reduce development time for SaaS projects
 - To offer scalable and secure user management and subscription services
 - To streamline integration with payment and email services
+- To be a modular and extensible solution

 ## Scope